Influence of the French Revolution: United States

 The French Revolution found widespread American support in its early phase, but when the king was executed it polarized American opinion and played a major role in shaping American politics.
 President George Washington declared neutrality in the European wars, but the polarization shaped the First Party System.
 In 1793, the first "Democratic Societies" were formed.
 They supported the French Revolution in the wake of the execution of the king.
 The word "democrat" was proposed by French Ambassador Citizen Genet for the societies, which he was secretly subsidizing.
-The emerging Federalists led by Alexander Hamilton began to ridicule the supporters of Thomas Jefferson as "democrats".
+The emerging Federalist Party, led by Alexander Hamilton, began to ridicule the supporters of Thomas Jefferson as "democrats".
 Genet now began mobilizing American voters using French money, for which he was expelled by President Washington.

 After President Washington denounced the societies as unrepublican, they faded away.
 In 1793, as war broke out in Europe, the Jeffersonian Republican Party favored France and pointed to the 1778 treaty that was still in effect.
 Washington and his unanimous cabinet (including Jefferson) decided the treaty did not bind the U.S. to enter the war, since they stopped being in favor of the Revolution after they executed the King; instead Washington proclaimed neutrality.
 Under President Adams, a Federalist, an undeclared naval war took place with France in 1798–99, called the "Quasi War".
 Jefferson became president in 1801, but was hostile to Napoleon as a dictator and emperor.
 Nevertheless, he did seize the opportunity to purchase Louisiana in 1803.

 The broad similarities but different experiences between the French and American revolutions lead to a certain kinship between France and the United States, with both countries seeing themselves as pioneers of liberty and promoting republican ideals.
 This bond manifested itself in such exchanges as the gift of the Statue of Liberty by France.